 Step Action Procedure 1 Connect sample cylinder to large plastic tube.
 Use the serrated brass fitting.
 2 Connect small plastic tube to the other end of the cylinder.
 Use the Luer-Lok fitting.
 3 Hold the cylinder vertically with the large plastic tube on A. Open the valve at the switch.B.
-Open the bottom cylinder valve. the bottom.
-C. Open the upper cylinder valve.
+Open the better evaluation value. the bottom.
+B. Open the bottom cylinder valve.C.
+Open the upper cylinder valve.